The Word of God, Jesus Christ

 ‘Look who’s coming: the Lamb of God!’

-29 The next day, John saw Jesus approaching.
+29 The next day John saw Jesus coming towards him.
 John called out, ‘Look who’s coming!
-There’s the Lamb of God.
-He’s the One who takes on himself the sin of the whole world by becoming a perfect sacrifice for sin.
+Here’s the Lamb of God!
+He’s the One who takes on himself the sin of the whole world.
 He is going to remove the burden of sin from all humanity.
-We deserve to die because of our sin, but he gives up his life for us.
-He bears all the guilt of our sin so that we can be set free from our sin and be forgiven.
+He bears all our guilt so that we can be forgiven.
 30 This is the Person I was talking about when I said, “The One who comes after me is far greater than me, because he existed long before I was born.”
-31 There was a time when I didn’t know who Jesus really was, but the whole purpose of my life and work, why I came and baptised with water, was that he might be made known to his people Israel.
-I want to point to Christ, the Lamb of God, whom you now see.’
+31 There was a time when I didn’t know who Jesus really was, but the whole purpose of my life and work, why I came and baptised with water, was to point to Jesus, the Lamb of God, that he might be made known to his people Israel.’

-32 John continued to declare the truth about what he saw: ‘I watched the Holy Spirit come down from heaven as a dove and settle on Jesus, continuing to rest on him.
-33 As I just said, I didn’t know who Jesus really was – that he was the Messiah – but the One who sent me to baptise with water told me, “The One on whom you see the Spirit come down and continue to rest is the One who will baptise with the Holy Spirit.”
-34 I have seen him with my own eyes and gladly confirm the truth: he is God’s Chosen One, the Son of God.’
+32 John continued to declare the truth about what he saw, ‘I watched the Holy Spirit come down from heaven as a dove and rest on Jesus.
+33 As I just said, I didn’t know who Jesus really was – that he was the Messiah – but the One who sent me to baptise with water told me, “The One on whom you see the Spirit come down and rest is the One who will baptise with the Holy Spirit.”
+34 I have seen him with my own eyes and gladly confirm the truth.
+He is God’s Chosen One, the Son of God.’

-35 The next day, John was with two of his followers.
-36 When John saw Jesus walking by, he called out, ‘Look, it’s the Lamb of God.’
+35 The next day John was with two of his followers.
+36 When John saw Jesus walking by, John called out, ‘Look, it’s the Lamb of God!’

 37 When the two followers heard what John said, they immediately went along with Jesus.
 38 Jesus turned round to them, saw them coming after him and asked them, ‘What are you looking for?
 What do you really want?’

-They replied, ‘Rabbi’ (which means ‘Teacher’), ‘where are you staying at the moment?
+They answered him, ‘Rabbi’ (which means ‘Teacher’), ‘where are you staying?
 We want to spend some time with you to get to know you more.’

-39 Jesus answered, ‘Come with me right now and you will see.
+39 Jesus told them, ‘Come with me right now and you will see.
 You can find out for yourselves.’

-40 Andrew, Simon Peter’s brother, was one of the two men who heard what John said and went with Jesus.
-41 The first thing Andrew then did was to find his brother Simon.
-When Andrew saw Peter, he told him, ‘We’ve found the Messiah (that is, the Christ).’
-42 And Andrew brought Peter to Jesus.
+40 Andrew, Simon Peter’s brother, was one of the two men who heard what John said and followed Jesus.
+41 The first thing Andrew then did was to find his brother Simon and told him, ‘We’ve found the Messiah (that is, the Christ).’
+42 Andrew brought Peter to Jesus.

-Jesus focused his attention on Peter and said, ‘I know who you are.
+Jesus looked closely at Peter and said, ‘I know who you are.
 You’re Simon, son of John.
 I’m going to call you by a new name, Cephas.’
 (When translated from the Aramaic, this name is Peter, which means ‘rock’.)

 ‘Come and meet him for yourself’

-43 The next day, as Jesus was getting ready to go to Galilee, he found Philip and called him directly, ‘Come with me.’
+43 The next day, as Jesus was getting ready to go to Galilee, he found Philip and called him directly, ‘Follow me.’

-44 Philip, like Andrew and Peter, came from Bethsaida.
+44 Philip, like Andrew and Peter, came from the town of Bethsaida.
 45 Philip found Nathanael and couldn’t hide his excitement.
-He told him, ‘Nathanael, we’ve found the One the Law of Moses and the Old Testament prophets wrote about, Jesus, son of Joseph.
-He comes from Nazareth.’
+He told him, ‘Nathanael, we’ve found the One the law of Moses and the prophets wrote about.
+He’s Jesus, the son of Joseph, and he comes from Nazareth.’

-Philip invited Nathanael confidently, ‘Come and meet him for yourself.’
+Philip invited him, ‘Come and meet him for yourself.’

-47 When Jesus saw Nathanael coming towards him, he said about him, ‘Here comes an Israelite with absolute integrity.
-That is a rare sight indeed!’
+47 When Jesus saw Nathanael coming towards him, he said about him, ‘Here comes an Israelite with absolute integrity.’

-48 Rather than thanking Jesus for the compliment, Nathanael asked Jesus, ‘How do you know me and the kind of person I am?’
+48 Nathanael asked him, ‘How do you know me and the kind of person I am?’

-Jesus answered, ‘Even before Philip called you, while you were sitting under the fig tree, I was watching you.’
+Jesus answered him, ‘Even before Philip called you, while you were still sitting under the fig tree, I was watching you.’

-49 Amazed, Nathanael spontaneously declared his faith, ‘Teacher, you surely are the Son of God, the king of Israel.’
+49 Amazed, Nathanael spontaneously responded to him, declaring his faith, ‘Teacher, you surely are the Son of God, the King of Israel!’

-50 Jesus replied, ‘Because I told you I was watching you under the fig tree, you believe.
-But you will see even greater things than that.’
-51 And he added, ‘One day you will see an open door into heaven.
+50 Jesus answered him, ‘Just because I told you I was watching you under the fig tree, you trust in me.
+You will see even greater things than this!’
+51 He added, ‘One day you will see an open door into heaven.
 Jacob saw God’s angels going up and down a ladder reaching into heaven.
-I am telling you the truth: the way to heaven has come here and now by the Son of Man.’
+I am telling you the truth, the way to heaven has come here and now by the Son of Man.’